philmph/philmph.github.io/content/posts/3/index.md

 This post is part two of a two-part series.
 This time, I'll show how to use OpenTofu modules to define a YAML schema and validate configuration against it.

-Part 1 of 2 can be found at [OpenTofu ❤️ YAML Configuration](/posts/2/).
+Part 1 of 2 can be found at [📁 Using YAML as Input Source in OpenTofu](/posts/2/).

 ### 📋 Prerequisites